 - Elvis Pigsley – for that hip-swinging swine with a sneer.

-- Frankenswine – if he looks like he was cobbled together out of different pig breeds, this name will suit him down to the ground.
+- Frankenswine – if he looks like he was cobbled together out of different pig breeds, this name will suit him.

 - Hamlet – an ideal title for the tortured youngster whose sire died in suspicious circumstances.